Jillxu08/sc-tascell/README.md

 ---

-# Features
+## Features

-## Hybrid CPU-GPU Execution
+### Hybrid CPU–GPU Execution

-The framework supports multiple execution modes:
+The framework supports:

 * CPU-only execution
 * GPU-only execution
-* Hybrid CPU-GPU execution
+* Hybrid CPU–GPU execution

-Workers can dynamically execute CPU-oriented or GPU-oriented tasks depending on resource availability.
+Tasks can be dynamically scheduled to CPUs or GPUs depending on resource availability.

-## MPI Support

-MPI is used for distributed-memory parallelism across multiple nodes.

-Supported configurations include:

-* Multi-node execution
-* Multi-process execution
-* Hybrid MPI + GPU execution
+---

-## Task Parallelism
+### Task Parallelism

-The implementation is based on the Tascell task-parallel programming model.
+The implementation is based on the SC-Tascell task-parallel programming model.

 Features include: